Maues: Sakas

 Silver tetradrachm of Maues.
 The obverse shows Zeus standing with a sceptre.
 The Greek legend reads ΒΑΣΙΛΕΩΣ ΒΑΣΙΛΕΩΝ ΜΕΓΑΛΟΥ ΜΑΥΟΥ (Οf the Great King of Kings Maues).
 The reverse shows Nike standing, holding a wreath.
 Kharoshthi legend.
 Taxila mint.

 The Sakas, and/or the related Parni (who founded the Parthian Empire) and Scythians, were nomadic Eastern Iranian peoples.

 The Sakas from Sakastan defeated and killed the Parthian king Phraates II in 126 B.C.
 Indo-Scythians established themselves in the Indus around 88 B.C., during the end of Mithridates II of Parthias reign.
 The Sakas and Pahlavas became closely associated during the Saka migration.
 This can be demonstrated from various sources, such as the adoption of names and titles.
 Maues took the title of "Great King of Kings", an exceeded version of a traditional Persian royal title.

 Ethnic origin

 Some scholars have suggested that Maues may have been of Kamboja lineage.
 Sten Konow, in his edition of the Corpus Inscriptionum Indicarum (1929), interpreted the name Kamuia (found in the Mathura lion capital inscriptions) as a Prakrit rendering of the Sanskrit Kambojika (“from the Kamboja lineage”).
 According to this view, figures such as Maues (Moga), Arta, and their relatives mentioned in the inscriptions may have belonged to the Kamboja clan rather than being of purely Scythian origin.
+Other scholars have theorised that he could be an Iranian from the east (Parthian, Sistani Persian or Saka) and that he imitated the tittle of the Shahanshah of Persia.